Grahams Bush Track, Organ Pipes, Buttars Peak

 Phil morris

-When we had all regrouped, fifteen climbed 50 metres up onto Buttar’s Peak, “wow a 360 deg” view as far as Saddle Hill and Lake Waihola South West, out to St Clair hills South, Rock and Pillars West, snow on hills to North and of course below us the Organ Pipes.
+When we had all regrouped, fifteen of us climbed 50 metres up onto Buttars Peak, “wow a 360 deg” view as far as Saddle Hill and Lake Waihola South West, out to St Clair Hills South, Rock and Pillars West, snow on the hills to the North and of course below us the Organ Pipes.

 Top of butters peak hold onto your hair heather esther